UKGovLD/registry-core/doc/notes.md

    * logging is seeing the nginx proxy, the requestor forwarding is getting lost

-   * Support for batch-registration that includes register + items (batch-referenced?)
+   * Support for batch-registration that includes register + items (batch-complex) Use that for system bootstrap of prefixes and bulk-types

-     Use that for system bootstrap of prefixes and bulk-types
+   * Improve logging so can replay update actions.
+Currently have mix of full log including read and logging of actions with payloads.

 ## UI Stack